ourai/tatami/README.md

     <p>It is a demo.</p>
     <script>
       // Start the sandbox.
-      // Handlers added by 'Hanger.prepare()' and 'Hanger.ready()' will execute.
+      // Handlers added by 'Tatami.prepare()' and 'Tatami.ready()' will execute.
-      Hanger.sandbox({
+      Tatami.sandbox({
-        platform: "Hanger Project",
+        platform: "Tatami Project",
         version: "0.0.1"
       });
     </script>